 Don’t pay for google ads that send prospective clients to a bad website

+I haven’t blogged in a while, it’s been a busy 12 months, also because I just haven’t had any golden thoughts of wisdom to partake of late.
+That changed today when I was hung up on by a prospective client I was sharing sound advice with.
 Yep, someone called me, asked me to help them with their website, then told me I didn’t know what I was talking about, and hung up.
+Happy frikkin Tuesday.

 Anyway, as anyone would do I started to second guess myself, wondered if I came across argumentative or rude, listened to my heart beat a little faster, took a deep breath and sent a Skype message to a good friend who is a ‘knower of all things internet’.

 Me: “What advice would you give to this person who wants to spend money on Google AdWords?”